 - Report the accident through the rideshare app.
 Whether you were riding in an Uber or a Lyft, you will have to report the accident through the rideshare app.
 The driver will have to report the accident through their version of the app, but you will also want to report the accident to be sure it has been done.

 - Beware of aggressive claims adjusters.
 After an accident in a rideshare vehicle, you may have to file an insurance claim with your own insurance policy, but you might also be eligible for a claim through the driver’s insurance coverage.
 When you’ve filed an insurance claim, you’ll likely hear from a claims adjuster who will be trying to figure out what happened, what your injuries are, and how much pain you’re in.
 Make sure you watch what you say and be honest about your injuries and the pain you’re in when they ask.
 Additionally, they will want a recorded statement of you.
 It is usually not a good idea to give a statement to the insurance representative without having legal representation.
 There is no “requirement” that you give such a statement.
 If you agree to give a statement, answer cautiously, as the recorded statement can come back to hurt you in your injury case.

 - Seek legal advice.
 Having a lawyer on your side after being in a collision in an Uber or Lyft can ensure that you get the justice you deserve and know how to deal with the entire legal process.

 You don’t have to deal with a rideshare accident claim on your own.
-At Krzak Rundio Law Group in Chicago, we understand that getting into a car accident can be traumatic on its own, but when you’re the passenger who is trusting a rideshare driver who is supposed to be professional and get you to your destination safely, you may have no idea where to turn.
+At Krzak Rundio Gorman, Injury Attorneys in Chicago, we understand that getting into a car accident can be traumatic on its own, but when you’re the passenger who is trusting a rideshare driver who is supposed to be professional and get you to your destination safely, you may have no idea where to turn.
 Reach out to our office today so we can get started on your claim as soon as possible.